Analyzing data — sound familiar?

 Word report.
 R script.
 Python notebook.

-Download a publication-ready Word document, or grab the underlying R and Python code to reproduce, audit, or extend your analysis in your own environment.
+Download a publication-ready Word report.
+Or grab the R and Python code to reproduce it yourself.

 Word